cbissett-at-ucsd/ECE141_Team_Project/README.md

 # ECE141_Team_Project
 the goal of this project is to make an IOT dog feeder.

-Challenges
+Challenges\
--making the website
+-making the website\
--interfaceing with the arduinos
+-interfacing with the Arduinos\
 -pushing to the internet

 ## making the website
-we need to make a functional website features
+we need to make a functional website features\
--dog weight monitoring
+-dog weight monitoring\
--water and food consumption charts
+-water and food consumption charts\
--feed now button
+-feed now button\
--set up automatic feeding times
+-set up automatic feeding times\
-    - sql? text file?
+-sql? text file?\
 -GPS
 - requesting maps from google api?
 - just put a realitive location to the home
 - heart monitor tracking
-  -heart beat throughout day
+- heart beat throughout day
-  -indicator that its healthy
+- indicator that its healthy

 ## interfacing with arduino